Debug tip: enable stack traces and increase logging

 Tip: run [`

 ./pants tailor`](🔗), which will generate targets for files without owners.
-Note that this will not add every target type, such as [`
+Note that this will only teach Pants about your first-party code, but not third-party requirements, which need to be manually added.

 [Source roots](🔗) are not set up properly.